Employees can take parental leave when a child is born or adopted.

-Parental leave is leave that can be taken after:
+Parental leave is unpaid leave that can be taken after an:

 - employee gives birth

-- an employee's spouse or de facto partner gives birth
+- employee's spouse or de facto partner gives birth

-- an employee adopts a child under 16 years of age.
+- employee adopts a child under 16 years of age.

 Employees are entitled to up to 12 months of unpaid parental leave.
-They can also request up to an additional 12 months of leave.
+They can also request up to an additional 12 months of unpaid leave.

 Employees who are taking parental leave to care for an adopted child are also entitled to 2 days unpaid pre-adoption leave to attend relevant interviews or examinations.

-This leave can't be used if an employer tells an employee to take another type of leave (eg. paid annual leave).
+This leave can't be used if an employer tells an employee to take another type of leave.
+For example, paid annual leave.

-All employees in Australia are entitled to parental leave.
+All employees in Australia are entitled to unpaid parental leave.